-Although many people were doing WellrdUring 'he 'Roaring Twenties', to wealth was not shared out equally; there were some unfortunate groups of people who must have felt that their freedom and their liberty did not extend very far.
+Although many people were doing well during the 'Roaring Twenties', the wealth was not shared out equally; there were some unfortunate groups of people who must have felt that their freedom and their liberty did not extend very far.
 In fact, in many ways it was an age of intolerance.

-Fanners were not sharing in the general prosperity 1
+1 Farmers were not sharing in the general prosperity

 They had done well during the war, but during the 1920s prices of farm produce gradually fell.
 Farmers' profits dwindled and farm labourers' wages in the Midwest and the agricultural South were often less than half those of industrial workers in the north-east.
 The cause of the trouble was simple - farmers, with their new combine harvesters and chemical fertilizers, were producing too much food for the home market to absorb.
 This was at a time when European agriculture was recovering from the war and when there was strong competition from Canada, Russia and Argentina on the world market.
 It meant that not enough of the surplus food could be exported.
 The government, with its laissez-faire attitude, did hardly anything to help.
-Even when Congress passed the McNary-Haugen Bill, designed to allow the government to buy up farmers' surplus crops.
-President Coolidge twice vetoed it (1927 and 1928) on the grounds that it would make the problem worse by encouraging fanners to produce even more.
+Even when Congress passed the McNary-Haugen Bill, designed to allow the government to buy up farmers' surplus crops, President Coolidge twice vetoed it (1927 and 1928) on the grounds that it would make the problem worse by encouraging farmers to produce even more.

-2 Not all industries were prosperous

-Coal mining, for example, was suffering competition from oil, and many workers were laid off.

-3 The black population was left out of the prosperity

-In the South, where the majority of black people lived, white farmers always laid off black labourers first.
-About three-quarters of a million moved north dunng the 1920s looking for jobs in industry, but they almost always had to make do with the lowest-paid jobs, the worst conditions at work and the worst slum housing.
+- 2 Not all industries were prosperous Coal mining, for example, was suffering competition from oil, and many workers were laid off. - 3 The black population was left out of the prosperity In the South, where the majority of black people lived, white farmers always laid off black labourers first.
+About three-quarters of a million moved north during the 1920s looking for jobs in industry, but they almost always had to make do with the lowest-paid jobs, the worst conditions at work and the worst slum housing.
 Black people also had to suffer the persecutions of the Ku Klux Klan, the notorious white-hooded anti-black organization, which had about 5 million members in 1924.
-Assaults, whippings and lynchmgs were common, and although the Klan gradually declined after 1925, prejudice and discrimination against black people and against other coloured and minority groups continued (see Section 22.5).

-4 Hostility to immigiants

-frome Attno Europe, were treated with hostility by descen-Immigrants, especially the frome the Europe, were treated with nosting by descen-dams of the original while settled who came from Britain A Nelherlands.
-These WASPS - White Anglo-Saxon Protestants = $\Lambda \wedge f$ from Λ cnormous numbers of immigrants.
-These induded Catholic Irjstl and Italians and Orthodox and Jewish Russians, together with Poles and Hungarjans.
-It was thought that, not being Anglo-Saxon, these people were threatening the American way of 'ife and the greatness of the American nation.
-In 1924 the Johnson-Reed Act set an dUOta of 150 000 immigrams,
+Assaults, whippings and lynchings were common, and although the Klan gradually declined after 1925, prejudice and discrimination against black people and against other coloured and minority groups continued (see Section 22.5). - Immigrants, especially those from eastern Europe, were treated with hostility by descen-4 Hostility to immigrants dants of the original white settlers who came from Britain and the Netherlands.
+These WASPS - White Anglo-Saxon Protestants - felt under threat from the enormous numbers of immigrants.
+These included Catholic Irish and Italians and Orthodox and Jewish Russians, together with Poles and Hungarians.
+It was thought that, not being Anglo-Saxon, these people were threatening the American way of life and the greatness of the American nation.
+In 1924 the Johnson-Reed Act set an annual quota of 150 000 immigrants.